ksmirenko/embox-wiki/Contributing:-Git-cheatsheet.md

 things done.
 Most of them are about *editing* the history by `git rebase` and its derivatives.

-Be sure to run the following commands after synchronizing your local clone.

-    git fetch upstream

-  - Or, to fetch *and* update local branches to be able to use `master` instead of `upstream/master` in the commands below:

-        git pull --rebase upstream

-It is also assumed that you're on your branch:
+It is always assumed that you're currently **on your branch**:

     git checkout my-branch

+Also, some operations expect the working directory to be clean.
+You may consider running `git stash` before and `git stash pop` after such ones.

-### Linearize the branch
+### Linearize the branch and catch-up recent changes from the upstream

 `git rebase` is designed to "replay" a set of commits on top of a new "base" commit.